ClojureBridge: A free programming workshop

 In the words of Hugo, our Senior Software Engineer (and ClojureBridge co-organiser!), “Clojure is a dynamic general-purpose language.
 It’s built on the principle of simplicity, so anyone can get the hang of it.”

 Clojure can be used to do so many different things.
-At Signal, one of the ways Hugo and his team use Clojure is to process data and put it in a consistent format.
+At Signal AI, one of the ways Hugo and his team use Clojure is to process data and put it in a consistent format.
 But the functional language can be used for loads of different purposes.
 From building websites to constructing desktop apps – the possibilities are endless.

 Why come to our free ClojureBridge workshop?